Digital Marketing for Dummies: Where to Start?

 This is where a visitor lands after clicking on a 'link' placed in an email, or ads from Facebook, Google, Twitter.

-Landing Pages have a focus on direct Call To Action (CTA), which makes them the best option to increase conversion rates.
+Landing Pages focus on direct Call To Action (CTA), which makes them the best option to increase conversion rates.

 See below an example of a landing page from Transferwise: